LAN255 - Outboard motor Vevor - Free user manual and instructions

 CAUTION

 These guidelines apply to general rigging to support your Minn Kota motor.
-Powering multiple motors or additional electrical devices from the same power circuit may impact the recommended conductor gauge and circuit breaker size you are using wire longer than that provided with your unit, follow the condugaue and circuit breaker sizing table below.
-If your wire extension length is than 25 feet, we recommend that you contact a qualified marine technician.
+Powering multiple motors or additional electrical devices from the same power circuit may impact the recommended conductor gauge and circuit breaker size.
+If you are using wire longer than that provided with your unit, follow the conductor gauge and circuit breaker sizing table below.
+If your wire extension length is more than 25 feet, we recommend that you contact a qualified marine technician.

 CAUTION

 An over-current protection device (circuit breaker or fuse) must be used.
 Coast Guard requirements dictate that each ungrounded current-carrying conductor must be protected by a manually reset, trip-free circuit breaker or fuse.
-The (voltage and current rating) of the fuse or circuit breaker must be sized acc to the trolling motor used.
+The voltage and current rating of the fuse or circuit breaker must be sized according to the trolling motor used.
 The table below gives recommended guidelines for circuit breaker sizing.

 CONDUCTOR GAUGE AND CIRCUIT BREAKER SIZING TABLE